angular/angularfire/docs/ai.md

 # AI Logic

-Firebase AI Logic gives you access to the latest generative AI models from Google: the Gemini models and Imagen models.
+Firebase AI Logic gives you access to the latest generative AI models from Google: the Gemini models, including the Gemini image models.

 [Learn more](https://firebase.google.com/docs/ai-logic)